 They can also help you to develop plans to:

 They can also work with you to reduce symptoms that go along with certain chronic conditions, or help you cope better with these conditions.
 A few of these include:

 Talk to your doctor if you would like a visit with a BHC.
 Often, you can see a BHC in the same office as your family doctor.

-If your doctor does not have a BHC working in their clinic, you may be referred to our Northgate Centre location or to Rundle Health Centre for this appointment.
+If your doctor does not have a BHC working in their clinic, you may be referred to the Edmonton Community Health Hub North location or to Rundle Health Centre for this appointment.
 Services are also available at Rundle Health Centre (3427 – 118 Ave) by self referral if you have a T5W, T5A or T5Y postal code.

-A number of groups are also available.
-Due to the COVID-19 pandemic, we are offering all our groups virtually via Zoom.
+A number of groups are also available, which are offered virtually via Zoom.

 We are also making it easier to access any of these groups as a physician referral is no longer required.
 Please click here to see the dates and times available for our classes.

 Has anxiety stopped you from enjoying your usual activities?
 If you want to learn tools to manage your anxiety, this program is for you!
 During this eight week program, you will: